AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### 2.5 Marking an Appointment: `mark`

 Use this command if you wish to mark an appointment as attended from CLInic.
-You would be required to specify the patient's NRIC, the date and start time of the appointment.

 <box>